Dementia support: understanding and responding to distressed behaviour

 Dementia is a progressive condition that can affect a person's behaviour.
 Some people with a dementia show distressed behaviour.
 They might become angry, aggressive or behave out of character.
 If you're their carer, you can do things to understand and support them when you notice distressed behaviour.

-Common signs of distressed behaviour in dementia
+Signs of distressed behaviour

-Dementia is a progressive condition that can affect a person's behaviour.
 Distressed behaviour can occur in some people with a dementia.

-Common forms of distressed behaviour are:
+Common signs of distressed behaviour are:

 - shouting